CalumBeck/BSW-Data-Course/chapter1.md

 skills: 2
 key: '6634919059'
 ```
-In this task we will be using some methods from Pythons built in `Library`.
+In this task we will be using a method from Pythons built in `Library`.

 `Libraries` are collections of code that have been written by other developers and packaged for anyone to use.
 They contain useful packets of code called modules or methods.